-Sierra Entertainment, Inc., more popularly known under their former name, Sierra On-Line, is an early game developer.
-The company is credited with various milestones in video game history, such as creating the very first "graphic adventure game" (Mystery House, essentially Interactive Fiction with extremely crude line-art drawings), some of the earliest animated games (King's Quest), and implementing beyond PC-Speaker sound into a game (King's Quest IV: The Perils Of Rosella).
+Sierra Entertainment, Inc., more popularly known under their former name, Sierra On-Line, is an early game developer from Oakhurst, California.
+Founded by Ken and Roberta Williams in 1979, the company is credited with various milestones in video game history, such as creating the very first "graphic adventure game" (Mystery House, essentially Interactive Fiction with extremely crude line-art drawings), some of the earliest animated games (King's Quest), and implementing beyond PC-Speaker sound into a game (King's Quest IV: The Perils of Rosella).
 Sierra also was responsible for introducing the Japanese PC games Thexder, Fire Hawk, Silpheed, Zeliard and Sorcerian to Western audiences.
 Sierra's milk and honey days were the mid-80s to the mid-90s: this was the era of adventure gaming, when games focused more on testing the player's ingenuity than their reflexes.

 Sierra's works are gaming classics and Sierra is now commonly associated with three things:

 Sierra's games are notoriously difficult.
 Death is everywhere and springs up at random, and if you haven't saved your game in a while, too bad, you have to start everything all over.
+Trial-and-Error Gameplay is the rule rather than the exception.
 The games are riddled with situations made Unwinnable by Design, and since Unwinnable doesn't mean Unplayable, you often didn't realize the game was moot until you had been playing for hours.
 Or days.
 Sometimes weeks.

 Sierra's infamous Copy Protection was a nuisance; their Guide Dang It! moments made you want to scream.
 Though often their puzzles were well thought-out, equally as often they ventured into Solve the Soup Cans territory.
 And it bears repeating: death and unwinnable situations are everywhere.
-It's possible that their games existed solely to keep you dialing their 1-900 hint line.
+It's possible that their games existed solely to keep you dialing their 1-900 hint line or shelling out for their hint books.

 Yet, despite all its... quirks, Sierra produced some of the finest games of the 80s and 90s, and easily some of the best ever adventure games.
 Their work featured hand-crafted oil paintings for backgrounds, elaborate music, professional voice actors and composers, memorable (and loveable) characters, amazing worlds, enjoyable stories, and creative gameplay.
 Sierra never took itself too seriously; games were loaded with gags, puns and Easter Eggs.
 Although deaths were frequent, they were always friendly and most times featured a joke or pun; half the fun of a Sierra game is playing through to find all the unique ways to die.

-Sierra fizzled out in the late 90s, with the decline of adventure gaming, plus being bought out by a comglomerate named Cendant which had its' mitts in hotels, real estate and car rentals- soon after the company was formed, it sold Sierra and other software companies (including Blizzard Entertainment) after an accounting scandal.
+Sierra began to fizzle out in the late 90s, with the decline of adventure gaming (which prompted Sierra to branch out into publishing games of other genres), plus being bought out by CUC International (which also bought out Davidson & Associates, the then-owner of Blizzard Entertainment, in 1996.note CUC itself was bought by a conglomerate named Cendant which had its mitts in hotels, real estate and car rentals - soon after the company was formed, it sold Sierra and other software companies after an accounting scandal occurred when Cendant discovered that CUC had committed what was, at the time, the largest case of accounting fraud in the history of the United States.
 It was bought by Vivendi Universal (although after Universal's merger with NBC, it became just Vivendi), who were cool enough to let amateur game makers create fan games of their series until 2009, when it was merged into Activision and subsequently closed down.

-However, in the recent times, Tim Schafer's success with crowd funding on Kickstarter has inspired several of the old Sierra teams to reunite under new banners, and thanks to several successful funding campaigns, many of them has started to work on Spiritual Successor and Remake projects.
+However, in more recent times, Tim Schafer's success with crowd funding on Kickstarter has inspired several of the old Sierra teams to reunite under new banners, and thanks to several successful funding campaigns, many of them have started to work on Spiritual Successor and Remake projects.

 On August 7, 2014, Activision announced that they would revive the company at Gamescom 2014.
 At Gamescom, it was announced that Geometry Wars 3: Dimensions (developed by Lucid Games, a company formed by former Bizarre Creations staff) and a new King's Quest (developed by The Odd Gentlemen, the people behind The Misadventures of P.B.
 Winterbottom).
 Activision's plan for the label is for working with indie developers who have original projects under development or who are interested in tackling classic Sierra properties.